LANG

 Monday(If Monday is a national holiday, the museum will be open on Monday and closed on the following weekday.)

-About UESHIMA MUSEUM
+UESHIMA MUSEUM

 Address |

-Shibuya Kyoiku Gakuen Uejima Tower, 1-21-18 Shibuya, Shibuya-ku, Tokyo
+Ueshima Tower, Shibuya Kyoiku Gakuen 1-21-18 Shibuya, Shibuya-ku, Tokyo

-Director |
+Museum Director |

 Kankuro Ueshima

-Deputy Director |
+Museum Associate Director |

 Tetsuji Fuwa

-Advisor |
+Advisors |

-Yukie Kamiya / Junya Yamamine
+Yukie Kamiya, Junya Yamamine

 Opening Exhibition